elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Source `extra-fluentd-config` user supplied settings
 - Change config option `falco.customRules` to a map
 - Synced the default prometheus interval with the grafana dashboards and datasources
+- Use FQDN for Grafana to Dex communication

 ### Updated